 SOURCE: U.S. Department of Commerce Economics and Statistics Administration.

 Parents' highest level of education is defined by the highest level reported by eighth-graders and twelfth-graders for either parent.
 Fourth-graders' replies to this question were not reported because their responses in previous studies were highly variable, and a large percentage of them chose the "I don't know" option.

-All 50 states and Department of Defense Education Activity (DoDEA) schools participated in the 2011 science assessment.
+In 2015, forty-six states and one jurisdiction (Department of Defense Schools) participated in the 2015 science assessment.
+The following states and one jurisdiction did not participate in the 2015 NAEP science assessment: Alaska, Colorado, Louisiana, Pennsylvania, and the District of Columbia.
 To ensure that the samples in each state are representative, NAEP has established policies and procedures to maximize the inclusion of all students in the assessment.
 Every effort is made to ensure that all selected students who are capable of participating meaningfully in the assessment are assessed.
 While some students with disabilities (SD) and/or English language learner (ELL) students can be assessed without any special procedures, others require accommodations to participate in NAEP.
 Still other SD and/or ELL students selected by NAEP may not be able to participate.
 Local school authorities determine whether SD/ELL students require accommodations or shall be excluded because they cannot be assessed.
 The percentage of SD and/or ELL students who are excluded from NAEP assessments varies from one jurisdiction to another and within a jurisdiction over time.
 Read more about the potential effects of exclusion rates on assessment results.

 See additional information about the percentages of students with disabilities and English language learners identified, excluded, and assessed at the national and state level.

 See the types of accommodations permitted for students with disabilities and/or English language learners at the national and state levels.